matthew-brett/dsfe/_chapters/01/3/1/Literary_Characters.md

   - 'chapters/01/3/1/literary-characters'
 ---

+This page is largely derived from `Literary_Characters` of the UC Berkeley course \- see the `license.md` file.

 In *Alice's Adventures in Wonderland*, Alice follows a white rabbit down a rabbit hole, and finds herself in Wonderland.
 After various adventures, she finds herself at a tea party with the March Hare and the Hatter.
 Afterwards,